slack-alert-logo.jpg

 Configuring the Slack receiver

-We'll make use of the template created when defining our Slack receiver and we'll also add couple of buttons:
+Make use of the template created when defining the Slack receiver and also add a couple of buttons:

 • A runbook button using the runbook_url.